hpang19/1510-term-project-game/README.md

     ```bash
     cd path/to/game/directory
     ```
+3. Install Dependencies:

+    Make sure you have the necessary dependencies installed.
+You can install them using `pip` and the provided `requirements.txt` file.

+    ```bash
+    pip3 install -r requirements.txt
+    ```
-3. Type the following command to initiate the game:
+4. Type the following command to initiate the game:

     ```bash
     python3 ./game_gui.py